dortania/Anti-Hackintosh-Buyers-Guide/Storage.md

   * Even if PM981 has been fixed with [NVMeFix](https://github.com/acidanthera/NVMeFix/releases) version 1.0.2 there is still plenty of kernel panics issues
 * Micron 2200S
   * Many users have report boot issues with this drive
+* SK Hynix PC711
+  * The proprietary Hynix NVMe controller on this drive is not supported at all, and it will not boot with macOS

 **SSDs to avoid**